anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 Optimization complete after 5 iterations
 ```

-and the following IR structure:
+and this is what the optimization would look like:

 ```bash
 IR Structure: